About this Privacy Notice

 Who we are

 Rutherford Diagnostics Limited is a company registered in England and Wales (company number 10844984) and is a fully owned subsidiary of Rutherford Health plc (a company registered in England and Wales, company number 09420705).
 Rutherford Diagnostics Limited is a registered data controller with the Information Commissioners Office, registration number ZA431613.

 Where the term ‘we’ or ‘us’ is used, this relates to Rutherford Diagnostics Limited.

 Our nominated representative, for the purpose of the Data Protection Act, is our Data Protection Officer whose contact details can be found at the end of this notice.

 At Rutherford Diagnostics, we believe the provision of optimal, cost-effective diagnostic services and investing in new and developing technologies is an important step forward in a future where people will live well for longer.
-By utilising and developing innovative technologies, such as genomic sequencing and state of the art diagnostics to reduce levels of acute illness and support good health, Rutherford Diagnostics will revolutionise healthcare.
+By utilising and developing innovative technologies, such as state of the art diagnostics to reduce levels of acute illness and support good health, Rutherford Diagnostics will revolutionise healthcare.

 We will fund, deliver and maintain state-of-the-art diagnostic equipment housed in modern and well-designed facilities, and will seek out and will be open to investing in commonly unattainable and novel diagnostic technologies that will benefit the nation’s health outcomes.